laravel/docs/helpers.md

 <a name="method-array-join"></a>
 #### `Arr::join()` {.collection-method}

-The `Arr::join` method joins the values with a string.
-Using this method's second argument, you may also specify how the final element should be appended to the string:
+The `Arr::join` method joins array elements with a string.
+Using this method's second argument, you may also specify the joining string for the final element of the array:

     use Illuminate\Support\Arr;